ymunemasa/data-tutorials/tutorials/hdp/getting-started-with-spark-and-zeppelin-on-hdcloud/tutorial.md

 series: HDP > Develop with Hadoop > Apache Spark
 ---

-# Getting Started with Apache Spark and Apache Zeppelin on HDCloud
+# Getting Started with HDCloud

 ## Introduction

-This tutorial will help you quickly spin-up a cloud environment where you can dynamically resize your cluster from one to hundred's of nodes.
-HDCloud is ideal for short-lived on-demand processing, allowing you to quickly perform heavy computation on large datasets without impacting production clusters.
-HDCloud gives you the ultimate control to allocate the resources necessary to accomplish your goals within a reasonable time-frame.
+This tutorial will help you quickly spin-up a cloud environment where you can dynamically resize your cluster from one to hundreds of nodes.
+HDCloud is ideal for short-lived on-demand processing, allowing you to quickly perform heavy computation on large datasets.
+It gives you the ultimate control to allocate and de-allocate resources as needed.

-In this tutorial we will focus on spinning up a Data Science persona environment that's ideally suited to our Apache Spark cloud based tutorial series.
+In this tutorial we will focus on spinning up a Data Science persona environment that's ideally suited to our Apache Spark and Apache Zeppelin cloud-based tutorial series.

 ## Getting Started Videos